Reason #45 You Should Visit

 What is it like to be a student at Smith?
 Why not ask someone who has been there?
 The Office of Admission coordinates a worldwide network of alumnae volunteers who are eager to share their experiences and insights about Smith.
 Find a Smith alumna in your area.

 We know you have lots of questions about Smith and we are here to help with virtual information sessions.
 Led by an admission officer, our Zoom information sessions provide the opportunity for you to learn more about Smith and have your questions answered.
 We'll share information about Smith’s distinctive academic opportunities, life on campus, the admission process, financial aid and more.
 There will also be plenty of time for you to ask your questions during the live Q&A portion of the session.

 If you have a group of ten or more students from your school or community-based organization, we would be happy to meet with your group virtually.
-To schedule a group meeting, please fill out the Virtual Group Visit Request form.
+To schedule a group meeting, please contact your Admission geographic representative.
 We require at least three weeks advance notice to schedule a group visit.

 The Smith campus is a beautiful natural setting that is as equally impressive as our academic environment.
 Tree-lined paths wind past more than 100 distinctive buildings where you’ll live, learn, work, make friends and explore your passions.

 The 41 houses and complexes on the Smith campus range in style from modern to Gothic to classic revival.
 Each housing option has a sense of community at its core.
 Depending on your house assignment, you may have anywhere between 10 and 100 housemates, but no matter what size your house is, you’ll live in a vibrant community among diverse people with a range of experiences from which to learn.